NiccoBiondi/Pattern_Recognition/README.md

 * `$ cd Pattern_Recognition`

 ### Run the experiments
-There are some executables in `test/` that we create to produce our experiments and an example of a bash script useful to run jointly multiple experiments.
+There are some executables in [test](test) that we create to produce our experiments and an example of a bash script useful to run jointly multiple experiments.

 Anyway you can generate you own executable either trough the [CMake File](https://github.com/NiccoBiondi/Pattern_Recognition/blob/master/CMakeLists.txt) or as follows: